Message

 Patient Navigator

-Funded by the Eye & Ear Foundation, the Department of Ophthalmology hired a Patient Navigator to assist patients, ensuring no one falls through the cracks.
+Funded by the Eye & Ear Foundation, the Department of Ophthalmology’s Patient Navigator assists patients, ensuring no one falls through the cracks.

 In order to achieve optimal health outcomes, patients must be connected with vital social resources.
 As the Department’s Patient Navigator, Dana McGinnis-Thomas, MHA, acts as the liaison between the patient, healthcare system, and community.
 McGinnis-Thomas employs creative thinking and problem-solving to address nearly any need that would otherwise prevent a patient from receiving the eye care they need.